Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Nonconcave Maximization

-If each $-f(\cdot, \xi_i)$ is concave, a translation will ensure every $-f(\cdot, \xi_i)$ is upper radial and our radial duality can be applied.
+If each $-f(\cdot, \xi_i)$ is concave and a point is known in the interior of each function's domain, a translation { can ensure $-f(0, \xi_i)>0$ for all $i$.
+Hence their sum is concave with a positive value at zero and so $\frac{1}{s}\left(\sum^s_{i=1} -f(x,\xi_i)\right)_+$ is upper radial.} Hence our radial duality can be applied.
 In the presence of $t$ outliers in the $s$ samples $\xi_1,\dots,\xi_{s}$, this finite sample approximation could be improved to only consider the loss function on the best $s-t$ samples

-Provided each $-f(\cdot, \xi_i)$ is upper radial, this whole objective will be upper radial by~\cite[Corollary 3.11]{Grimmer2021-part1} and so our radial duality applies.
+{ These partial sums are also concave with positive value at zero} and hence this whole objective is upper radial by~\cite[Corollary 2]{Grimmer2021-part1} and so our radial duality applies.
 The minimax formulation of~\cite{Yu2014} exactly corresponds to this problem formulation at its equilibrium.
 By the same corollary, our radial duality also applies to maximizing the $(s-t)$th largest element of $\{-f(x, \xi_i)\}^s_{i=1}$.
 Such an optimization problem captures the classic idea of least median of squares regression~\cite{Rousseeuw1984}.